mariadb-corporation/MaxScale/Documentation/Release-Notes/MaxScale-2.1.6-Release-Notes.md

 * [MXS-1352](https://jira.mariadb.org/browse/MXS-1352) Not all query failures in monitors are reported
 * [MXS-1351](https://jira.mariadb.org/browse/MXS-1351) Partially authenticated connections are put into the connection pool
+* (MXS-1343)[https://jira.mariadb.org/browse/MXS-1343] MaxScale's binlogrouter does not send hostname to its master
 * [MXS-1338](https://jira.mariadb.org/browse/MXS-1338) Buffer objects are bound to indiviudual buffers

 ## New Features